 If there is a possibility for additional information—if there are some parts of the model that are less than 100% certain—the generalization is called a theory.

-theory is a pattern or relationship that has been established based on a large amount of experimental data.
+A theory is a pattern or relationship that has been established based on a large amount of experimental data.

-theory is an in-depth explanation of how and/or why something happens.
+A theory is an in-depth explanation of how and/or why something happens.
 It is seem as correct because the pattern or relationship has been tested many times.

-Theories and laws are developed from the analysis of many, many experiments
+Theories and laws are developed from the analysis of many, many experiments.

 The purpose of an experiment is to find some explanation of an observed phenomenon.